sonountaleban/AmiShockolate/README.md

 The next release should be able to produce the executable for native AROS (x86-64 version) and hopefully have the audio support, too.
 Then the following step would be the porting on the classic Amiga AGA in the near future.

-For the usage and installation, following the instructions of Shockolate (https://github.com/Interrupt/systemshock), in particular the res folder should have the "data" and "sound" folders taken from the original assets.
+For the usage and installation, follow the instructions of Shockolate (https://github.com/Interrupt/systemshock), in particular the res folder should have the "data" and "sound" folders taken from the original assets.